molarmanful/things/blessed-blursed-cursed/divination.md

 scenario
 ```

-From here, I decided to use the "magic" of AI to create the artwork.
-I first used ChatGPT to generate some text.
+From here, I decided to use the "magic" of AI - in this case, ChatGPT - to create the works.

 *make a poem with the following words: magazine business undress account instinct suspicion perception have structure scenario*